TCPWAVE/AWS-Route53-Automation/README.md

    **Important**:  There are few modifications to be done in the code to make it work.

    a.
-The below code snippet declares the default organization of the IPAM to change resource records in and the IPAM hostname.
+The below code snippet initializes the default organization of the zone in the IPAM and the IPAM hostname.
 Change these settings and click Deploy.

        var ORG_NAME = "xxxxxx";
        var HOST = "xxx.xxxx.xxx";